Dr Andreas Stettbacher MD

 The Swiss Military Medical Service has a Dual Mission:

-Directorate of Medical Services (230 pers.) in Armed Forces Logistics Organisation with pool of 1500 medical personnel (active reserve) for Medical Departments of barracks:
+Directorate of Medical Services (212 pers.) in Armed Forces Staff with a pool of 2000 medical personnel (active reserve) for Medical Departments of barracks:

 - Specialist Medical Support for operations and training;

-- 48x Role 2LM-Medical Support (active reserve) in Land Forces Logistic Training Brigade (26 pers./Role 2LM);
+- 48x Role 2LM-Medical Support in Land Forces Logistic Training Brigade (26 pers./Role 2LM);

-- 4x hospital battalions (active reserve) in Armed Forces Logistics Organization (Logistics Brigade).
+- 4x hospital battalions in Armed Forces Logistics Organization (Logistics Brigade).
 Each battalion with 200 beds capacity;

 - 1x Reserve Military Hospital;